RJohnPaul/Mongolian/README.md

 </div>
 </br>

 Mongolian is a MongoDB Next.js Starter Kit designed to streamline the development of dynamic web applications with Next.js and MongoDB.
-It features a smartly designed Tailwind CSS form for easy data input and real-time feedback with React hot toast notifications upon successful data submission.
+It heavily has features such as a smartly designed Tailwind CSS form for easy data input and real-time feedback with React hot toast notifications upon successful data submission.

 ## Try it out
 - **Warning:** - **The currently deployed webapp is only to view and users are not advised to enter submit too many times as the database is actually a personal live database on MongoDB.**